 - ¼ teaspoon salt

-- Add the carrot mixture and stir until just combined
+- Add whole wheat flour (or coconut flour or oat flour), baking powder, baking soda, and salt to the carrot mixture and stir until thoroughly combined

-- Scoop 1/4 cup of batter into prepared muffin cups (an ice cream scoop makes this easy and uniform)
+- Scoop 1/4 cup of muffin batter into prepared muffin cups.
+An ice cream scoop makes it easy to create uniform size muffins

 Pin recipe for later: